-With the investment needed to develop and produce new products, pharmaceutical manufacturers cannot afford to waste product ingredients that have become contaminated from dirty equipment, or be shutdown completely by the FDA for validation failures.
+With the investment needed to develop and produce new products, pharmaceutical manufacturers cannot afford to waste product ingredients that have become contaminated from dirty milling equipment or be shut down completely by the FDA for validation failures.

 Defined and consistent particle sizing and distribution is mandatory during the production of Active Pharmaceutical Ingredients (APIs) and Oral Solid Dosage (OSD) drugs.
 The production techniques most used to achieve this are milling, delumping, fine grinding and security screening.
 These techniques are used globally by pharmaceutical producers and contract manufacturers and have become the industry standard.

 In adhering to today’s tight regulation and validation requirements, manufacturers have no option but to clearly define their production workflows and then follow them very closely.
 A key factor in these workflows is ensuring equipment is clean, reducing the risk of cross contamination.
 With the massive investment needed to develop and produce new products, manufacturers cannot afford to waste product ingredients that have become contaminated from dirty equipment.

 More importantly, production facilities can receive severe warnings from the FDA or even be shutdown completely, due to cleaning and sterilizing validation failures.

 Cleaning processes need to be developed systematically by adopting the optimum cleaning parameters for both the product and the equipment to be cleaned.
 Manufacturers can’t afford to base their processes purely on techniques used previously.
 They need to choose, adopt and optimize processes using the most appropriate parameters and cleaning agents that reduce risk to the lowest levels possible and provide a high assurance of safety to end users of the pharmaceutical products.

 In addition, many pharmaceutical manufacturers produce dozens of products and can have as many as 100 pieces of equipment that all need to be cleaned and validated as clean.